Teacher shoots himself in classroom at Georgia high school

 LITHIA SPRINGS, Ga.
 (AP) — Authorities say a teacher took a handgun into a high school near Atlanta and shot himself.

 Douglas County sheriff’s Sgt.
-Jesses Hambrick says no students were hurt, and no other injuries were reported.
+Jesse Hambrick says no students were hurt, and no other injuries were reported.

 The teacher, described as an 18-year employee of the school, was taken by helicopter to a hospital.